serokell/private-tezos-blockchain/README.md

 ./scripts/build-patched-binaries.sh --base-dir base-dir --patch-template ./patches/patch_template.patch \
   --base-chain carthagenet
 ```
+(you can reply N to the questions about opam)

 After running this command, the new genesis public-key will be stored in a `base-dir/genesis_key.txt` file,
 so that you can share this key with other users of your private blockchain.
 Apart from file with the new genesis public key, the `base-dir` directory will also contain